olinox14/path-php/readme.md

 * [ ] review copyTree performances
 * [ ] study the interest of implementing a 'mergeTree' method
 * [ ] study the interest of mimic the perms of the source when using the copy, copyTree and move methods

+0.3 :

+* [Feature] Add a $followSymlink property to the absPath method (currently always true according to php realpath behavior)